Yainer Diaz Player Props: Astros vs. Rangers

 Yainer Diaz At The Plate

-- Diaz has reached base via a hit in 26 games this season (of 42 played), and had multiple hits in nine of those games.

-- In 16.7% of his games this year, he has hit a home run, and 4.7% of his trips to the plate.
+- He has homered in seven games this year (16.3%), homering in 4.5% of his trips to the plate.

-- Diaz has driven in a run in 16 games this year (38.1%), including one multiple-RBI game.
+- In 16 games this season, Diaz has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.